scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

    From the far right of the chart, Select Copy to New Responsive Page
    ![](.//media/image26.png)
-### How to add Smart Insights with the click of a mouse
+## Adding Smart Insights with the click of a mouse
 :point_right:  You are now on the Responsive Page (designed for mobile view).
 - Enhance your chart by adding Smart Insights.
 - Make the chart active by clicking on it which should reveal three dots next to the side of the chart.